kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-5-javascripts-browserify/index.md

 ---
 published: true
-title: Introduction to Gulp.js 05
+title: "Introduction to Gulp.js 05: Bundling JavaScript with Browserify"
 author: Stefan Imhoff
 date: 2014-10-22T08:00:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to bundle JavaScript files with Browserify and use CommonJS modules to structure and organize your code."